 This article first appeared in the News Watch column of the Christian Research Journal, volume 22, number 1 (1999).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the Christian Research Journal, go to: http://www.equip.org

 The two cassette tapes are eerie.
 One speaker, Bill Hamon, urges the congregation to invite “war angels” into the sanctuary and uses sound effects — “Whish!” — as he suggests the angels are arriving.
 Another speaker, Cindy Jacobs, foresees revival coming to the Latter-day Saints Temple in Salt Lake City and to Freemasons within the Southern Baptist Convention.
 She speaks of God giving instant sex-change operations to transvestites on New Orleans’s debauched Bourbon Street.
 She notes that the anointing of the Holy Spirit now resides in her left arm, having moved from her right arm.